bnsddk/portfolio/content/posts/case-study-designing-a-dentist-website-part-I.md

 # Tool

 Hang on!
 Where did we do all of this?
 We created a mood board on Figma and put items there.

 We stacked colors next to each other, created different sizes of the text, edited photographs to look in a certain way, and kept experimenting.

-# Next article
-In the next article, we’ll explore how we’ve applied the above to create a dentist website.
-We’ll look at how we designed both mobile and desktop.